Harshit16g/oeeez_m/README.md

 ## 🌟 Overview

-Artistly is a comprehensive multipurpose marketplace platform that connects buyers and sellers across various categories.
+oeeez is a comprehensive multipurpose marketplace platform that connects buyers and sellers across various categories.
 Originally designed for booking performing artists, it's now evolving into a full-featured marketplace supporting anything from services to products.

 ### Key Features